01 of 08

 Sights Around Lafayette Park

 If you want to extend your tour of the area, make sure to check out the buildings surrounding Lafayette Park.
-These main sights include the White House, the Old Executive Office Building, the Department of the Treasury, Decatur House, Renwick Gallery, The White House Historical Association, Hay-Adams Hotel, and The Department of Veterans Affairs.
+These main sights include the White House, the Old Executive Office Building, the Department of the Treasury, Decatur House, Renwick Gallery, the White House Historical Association, the Hay-Adams Hotel and the Department of Veterans Affairs.